JosieMcateer/NBSfriday17/README.md

 # How I expected the challenge to go
 I expected the challenge would be ok- i have used GIT in the past and i have done many course on agile however i have never had to do epic stories, user stories etc in the format.
+I thought it would be a quick challenge (it wasn't)

 # What went well?
 Using GIT went well, i used it mainly for practice and committed often so that i wouldnt loose my work.
 I had to use the VM for the command line.